What Exactly Is the Metaverse?

 -

-Use digital avatars that reflect your expressions and gestures.
+Use digital avatars that reflect expressions and gestures.

 -

-From virtual parties to shared digital hangouts, the metaverse will offer new ways to stay connected—especially across distances.
+From virtual parties to shared digital hangouts, the metaverse offers new ways to stay connected across distances.
+Social interaction will no longer be limited by physical location.

 -